There’s a lot of stuff out there about getting a Nevada divorce.

 If you are planning a divorce and you have minor children with your spouse, your children must be residents of Nevada for the Court to have jurisdiction over your children for your divorce.

-In non-lawyer speak this means your children must live in Nevada for at least the last 6 months before your divorce case is filed.
+In non-lawyer speak this means your children must live in Nevada for at least the last 6 months before you file for divorce.

-If you live in Nevada, but your children live in another state, you can still get divorced in Nevada, but your Nevada family court judge will not be able to decide anything about custody or child support.
+Do your children live in another state but you live in Nevada?
+You can still get divorced in Nevada, but your Nevada family court judge will not be able to decide anything about custody or child support.

 This is what is known as a status only divorce.
-Basically it means the judge can say you and your spouse are divorced but you may have to file a separate lawsuit where your children live to resolve custody, visitation and child support.
+Basically, you’re divorced in Nevada but you may have to file a separate lawsuit where your children live to resolve custody, visitation and child support.

 #3: What Is The Difference Between A Contested Divorced And An Uncontested Divorce In Nevada?

-A contested divorce means that you and your spouse cannot agree on certain aspects of your divorce like alimony, dividing assets and debts or child custody.
+A contested divorce means that you and your spouse cannot agree on things like alimony, dividing assets and debts or child custody.
 If this is the case, you could be in for a long drawn out Court battle that might cost you thousands if not tens of thousands of dollars.

 An uncontested divorce means that you and your spouse agree 100% on every aspect of your divorce.
 It could also mean that your spouse does not plan to participate in the divorce and will not contest what you put in your divorce complaint.